 Although this is a great place to start, use the platform analytics to discover what works for your audiences (i.e. how often, what days, what time, etc.).
 Instagram analytics are only available to business profiles.
 They can be accessed from your page.
 Go to the top right menu (cog icon on desktop, 3 lines on mobile) and select “Insights”.

-Undergraduates will heavily rely on it for information and updates, both serious in times of crisis (such as COVID-19) and for more casual information (such as about events or societies).
+Undergraduates will heavily rely on social media for information and updates, both serious in times of crisis (such as a cyber-attack) and for more casual information (such as about events or societies).